 Do you ever feel like you and your partner are speaking different languages?
-No matter how hard you try, your words just can’t seem to bridge the gap between you.
+No matter how hard you try, your words can’t bridge the gap between you.
 Communication breakdowns in relationships can be frustrating, hurtful, and even damaging.
 But don’t worry – there are ways to rebuild those bridges and strengthen your connection with your partner.

 First, it’s important to identify the root causes of communication breakdown.
 Is it a lack of trust or understanding?
 Are there unresolved issues from the past that are affecting your ability to communicate effectively?
 Once you understand what’s causing the breakdown, you can start working on solutions.